mtumilowicz/solidity-basics-event-ticketing-app-workshop/README.txt

             readers of online marketing content and ads
     * can operate autonomously without the need for intermediaries

+## syntax
+* example
+    ```
+    import 'CommonLibrary.sol';

+    pragma solidity ^0.8.9;

+    contract FirstContract { }
+    ```
+* `pragma`
+    * generally the first line of code within any Solidity file
+    * specifies the target compiler version
+    * `^`: contract will compile for any version above the version mentioned but less than the next major version
+        * example: `0.8.9` will not work with the `0.9.x` compiler version, but lesser than it
+    * good practice: compile Solidity code with an exact compiler version rather than using ^
+* `import`
+    * example
+        ```
+        import {
+            ERC721HolderUpgradeable // way to avoid naming conflicts
+        } from "@openzeppelin/contracts-upgradeable/token/ERC721/utils/ERC721HolderUpgradeable.sol";
+        ```
+    * are for your development environment only
+        * when you deploy your contracts on the Ethereum blockchain, import statements must be replaced with the actual content of the `.sol` file that you imported
+        * Ethereum blockchain takes the flattened files of the smart contract and deploys it
+            * content of the imported contract is effectively copied and pasted into the current contract during the compilation process
+            * this means that all elements defined in the imported contract become part of the current contract
+        * framework, such as Truffle or the Remix IDE, converts all import statements and makes a single flattened contract during deployment
+* constructors
+    * are optional and the compiler induces a default constructor when none is explicitly defined
+    * executed once while deploying the contract
+    * can have a payable attribute
+        * enable it to accept Ether during deployment and contract instance creation time
+* two ways of creating a contract
+      * using the new keyword
+          * deploys and creates a new contract instance
+          * example: `HelloWorld myObj = new HelloWorld();`
+      * using the address of the already-deployed contract
+          * is used when a contract is already deployed and instantiated
+          * example: `HelloWorld myObj = HelloWorld(address);`

 # to use
 * Dynamic types are not that straightforward, because they can increase and decrease the amount of data they hold dynamically.